manthanank/learn-javascript/README.md

 ```

 ### Array methods

+concat()	Joins arrays and returns an array with the joined arrays

+constructor	Returns the function that created the Array object's prototype

+copyWithin()	Copies array elements within the array, to and from specified positions

+entries()	Returns a key/value pair Array Iteration Object

+every()	Checks if every element in an array pass a test

+fill()	Fill the elements in an array with a static value

+filter()	Creates a new array with every element in an array that pass a test

+find()	Returns the value of the first element in an array that pass a test

+findIndex()	Returns the index of the first element in an array that pass a test

+forEach()	Calls a function for each array element

+from()	Creates an array from an object

+includes()	Check if an array contains the specified element

+indexOf()	Search the array for an element and returns its position

+isArray()	Checks whether an object is an array

+join()	Joins all elements of an array into a string

+keys()	Returns a Array Iteration Object, containing the keys of the original array

+lastIndexOf()	Search the array for an element, starting at the end, and returns its position

+length	Sets or returns the number of elements in an array

+map()	Creates a new array with the result of calling a function for each array element

+pop()	Removes the last element of an array, and returns that element

+prototype	Allows you to add properties and methods to an Array object

+push()	Adds new elements to the end of an array, and returns the new length

+reduce()	Reduce the values of an array to a single value (going left-to-right)

+reduceRight()	Reduce the values of an array to a single value (going right-to-left)

+reverse()	Reverses the order of the elements in an array

+shift()	Removes the first element of an array, and returns that element

+slice()	Selects a part of an array, and returns the new array

+some()	Checks if any of the elements in an array pass a test

+sort()	Sorts the elements of an array

+splice()	Adds/Removes elements from an array

+toString()	Converts an array to a string, and returns the result

+unshift()	Adds new elements to the beginning of an array, and returns the new length

+valueOf()	Returns the primitive value of an array

 **concat** - It is used to merge two or more arrays.
 This method does not change the existing arrays, but instead returns a new array that contains the values of the original arrays.